 January through March

 - ⛷️ Skiing and Snow Sports – These are the best winter months to take advantage of Colorado’s snow.
 Resorts are open, and February and March have great conditions and awesome powder.
-There’s a reason Vail, Aspen, and Breckenridge are known around the world as great resorts.
+There’s a reason Vail, Aspen, and Breckenridge are known around the world as great resorts (which is the best? see our guide to Breckenridge vs Vail vs Aspen to find out!).
 If you’re skiing with little ones, Keystone is extremely family-friendly, and Ski Cooper and Granby Ranch are less expensive.

 - 🤠 National Western Stock Show – Fun fact about Colorado: the National Western Stock Show in January is a Colorado tradition that begins with cattle parading through the lobby of the upscale Brown Palace Hotel in Denver.
 That’s followed by two weeks of rodeos, livestock shows, auctions, and more.